WEBZCC/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: office365/attributes/mapping/.*

-   Defines a mapping of UCS LDAP attributes to Azure attributes.
+   Defines a mapping of UCS LDAP attributes of a user account for synchronization to Azure attributes.
 The default settings usually suffice most environment needs.
 For more information, see :ref:`idmcloud-o365-users`.

 .. envvar:: office365/attributes/never